 Then you need baking powder.
 Note “powder”, not “soda”.
 This is used to control the pH level of the solution for stability.
 Mix the above glycerin + J-Lube goo with warm water.
 Then you need to dump baking powder into the solution and stir it quickly.
 You don’t want the CO2 to simply fizzle away.
 The 12 oz powder costs $6, and is good for roughly 12 gallons of bubble juice.

 The last ingredient is dishwashing soap.
+Many bubble aficionados swear by Dawn.
+My recipe is based on Dawn Ultra – you may need to adjust accordingly if you use other detergents.
 Now, this is really the only ingredient you need in order to make bubbles, and everyone knows that.
 Without soap you can’t make soap bubbles.
 On the other hand, you can forgo all other ingredients mentioned above, including water, and you will still be able to make bubbles with detergent alone.
 The downside is that you will be making very expensive bubbles, and I haven’t got that much dough to burn to experimentally find out how big a bubble one can make with just detergent soap.
 Even when used at diluted form in my recipe, soap is still the most expensive part of the juice.
 Normally you can get 56 oz of Dawn Ultra for $13.
 And that bottle lets you make some 7 gallons of juice.
 But it seems that Amazon started to sell two bottles of the same 56 oz Dawn Ultra for $12.
 I can’t vouch that you’ll in fact get two bottles.
 But judging by shipping weight the box appears to contain two bottles. (updated 2016-08: the two-bottle deal for $12 is real.
 But it is only for Prime members, and it sells out so fast the deal is almost always out of stock.
 Stock up whenever you see it in stock.)

 Mixing the Ingredients